 Sadly, companies are most often attacked by insider threats.
 This doesn’t mean employees are making backroom deals with the mafia of the new millennium; they are simply rendering their organizations susceptible to attack, often unknowingly, through the course of daily business.
 Ransomware is still most often spread using malicious email links, followed by apocalyptic app downloads.

 Education is key.
 CISOs and IT leaders should inform employees on best practices for endpoint management.
 They should also implement solutions to protect safe productivity and keep ransomware at bay.

-Let us get you started on this lesson with a free report to help you get ahead of EveryApp and keep your black card in your wallet where it belongs.
+Let us get you started on this lesson with IBM Security’s Ransomware Response Guide to help you get ahead of EveryApp and keep your black card in your wallet where it belongs.

 Download the complete Ransomware Response Guide